verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-PERM-MSG-8-1] Extend Permission parameters

-An [[ref: account]] that would like to extend the effective_until timestamp of a permission MUST call this methid by specifying:
+An [[ref: account]] that would like to extend the effective_until timestamp of a permission MUST call this method by specifying:

 - `id` (uint64) (*mandatory*): id of the permission;
 - `effective_until` (timestamp) (*optional*): timestamp until when (exclusive) this `Permission` is effective.